jodolrui/glue/README.md

 ## Limitations on the use of functions 'expose' and 'exposed'

-Function `expose` and, `exposed` referring to the same component (aka `exposed()`), only work during setup or lifecycle hooks, as they internally make use of the Vue function [`getCurrentInstance`](https://v3.vuejs.org/api/composition-api.html#getcurrentinstance) wich has such limitation.
+Function `expose` and function `exposed` referring to the same component (aka `exposed()`) only work during setup or lifecycle hooks, as they internally make use of the Vue function [`getCurrentInstance`](https://v3.vuejs.org/api/composition-api.html#getcurrentinstance), wich has such limitation.
 So Glue will throw an error if they are used in invalid scopes:

 > [Glue error] Cannot use 'expose' in this scope.